essence/essence/README.md

 Third-party libraries
 ---------------------

-If you're planning to integrate essence with other libraries, [essence-interfaces](https://github.com/felixgirault/essence-interfaces) could make your life easier.

 If you're interested in embedding videos, you should take a look at the [Multiplayer](https://github.com/felixgirault/multiplayer) lib.
 It allows you to build customizable embed codes painlessly: